NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Cyclone.md

 * * *

-**Effect** You cast [[Spells/Whirlwind|Whirlwind]].
+**Effect** You cast [[Whirlwind|Whirlwind]].
 You do not treat the squares in the whirlwind as difficult terrain, but all other creatures do.
 The rank of the spell is one-half your level, rounded down (minimum 8th rank), and the save DC is your class DC or spell DC (Reflex check).

 *Source: Pathfinder #191: The Destiny War*
 *OGL*